niederme/prototypes/README.md

 1. Clone or fork this repo.
 2. `cd` into the directory, e.g.: `cd ./prototypes`
 3. Create a `gh-pages` branch.
-(This is the only branch you’ll work on.)
+(See [this page on Github](https://help.github.com/articles/creating-project-pages-manually/) for more information.)
 3. Install Harp: `npm install harp -g`
 4. `cd` into `./_harp/public`
 5. Install Solid: `npm install bf-solid --save`